theuwufurry/Comet-electric-bogloo-2-improved-breeding/README.md

 - bundled in packet events

-you will get 0 support from me if you deside to use this
+You will get 0 support from me if you deside to use this
 --------------------------------------------------------------------------------------------------

 A dirty fork of Comet or ParticleEmitter that alows me to update it to the latest minecraft version